aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 ```

-## **Set Invert If Negative Property for Individual Series**
+## **Set Series to Invert When Value is Negative**
-The Aspose.Slides for .NET lets developers allow to set inverts. **IChartDataPoint.InvertIfNegative** and **ChartDataPoint.InvertIfNegative** properties have been added.
-This Specifies the data point shall invert its colors if the value is negative.
-Sample code is given below.
+Aspose.Slides allows you to set inverts through the`IChartDataPoint.InvertIfNegative` and `ChartDataPoint.InvertIfNegative` properties.
+When an invert is set using the properties, the data point inverts its colors when it gets a negative value.

+This C# code demonstrates the operation:

 ```c#
 using (Presentation pres = new Presentation())